gicait/intro-to-gee-and-application/README.md

 ## Content

+Content of this tutorial is as follows,
+* Accessing and Visualizing Images
+* Mathematical Operations with Images
+* Exporting Images from GEE
+* Working with Image Collections
+* Case Study – Analyzing change of Water Extent
+* Working with Vector Data
+* Working with Charts
+* Additional Stuff (Mosaicking and Mapping)

 ## Acknowledgements

 Created by N. Lakmal Deshapriya for activites of Geoinformatics Center of Asian Institute of Technology, Thailand.